artem-bagritsevich/AndroidWebRTC/README.md

-NOTE: Size of the repo is more than 20Gb, so be careful
+NOTE: Don't clone this repository!
+If you want to build WebRTC manually just download single build_webrtc.sh file and follow the steps.

 Here are the instructions on how to get content of this repository manually step by step.
-In case if you just need already builded libraries just clone artifacts branch:
+In case if you need ready libraries just clone artifacts branch:

 According to the official docs only Linux supported, so I highly recommend using Ubuntu.